 I am assistant professor of global health in the Department of Global Health and Population at the Harvard T.H.
 Chan School of Public Health (HSPH).
-Previously I was an economist in the World Bank Development Impact Evaluation (DIME) group.
+Previously I was a researcher in the World Bank Development Impact Evaluation (DIME) group.
 In 2014-2015 I was a post doctoral fellow in political economy and research associate at HSPH.
 My work has two main areas of focus.
-In one strand of work, I use qualitative methods to study the political economy of health systems in developing countries.
-In another set of projects, I use empirical methods, including experimental approaches, to study political economy and public service delivery in developing countries.
+In one strand of work, I use qualitative methods to study the political economy of health in developing countries.
+In another set of projects, I use empirical methods, including experimental and quasi-experimental approaches, to study political economy and public service delivery in developing countries.